 In June, 2022, the Company committed to a plan to close its facility in Ooltewah, Tennessee, which produced flooded motive power batteries for electric forklifts.
 Management determined that future demand for traditional motive power flooded cells will decrease as customers transition to maintenance free product solutions in lithium and TPPL.
 The Company currently estimates that the total charges for these actions will amount to approximately \$18.5 million.
 Cash charges for employee severance related payments, cleanup related to the facility, contractual releases and legal expenses are estimated to be \$9.2 million and non-cash charges from inventory and fixed asset write-offs are estimated to be \$9.3 million.
 These actions will result in the reduction of approximately 165 employees.
-The plan is expected to be completed in calendar 2023.
+The plan is substantially complete as the end of fiscal 2024.